-Personal Trainers' Guide for Anxiety Management
+Personal Trainers Guide for Anxiety Management

 Incredibly Strong Relationship Between Anxiety and Exercise

 There is a method of anxiety management that is considered the most powerful.
 Side effect free this method can even make you healthier.
-What most people don’t realize is that a 3 time a week visit with a personal trainer may be powerful enough to drastically reduce or ultimately end your anxiety.
+What most people don’t realize is that a 3 times a week visit with a personal trainer may be powerful enough to drastically reduce or ultimately end your anxiety.
 Studies have shown that there is an incredibly strong relationship between anxiety and exercise – something that could tip the scales towards living an anxiety free life.

 It all starts at inactivity.
 There is evidence that a very strong correlation between the development of anxiety-disorders due to a lack of physical activity.
 Although this relationship isn’t entirely clear, many of the proposed causes of this include:

-- Underutilized Energy – Your body was made to move, and when it doesn’t move it creates tension.
+- Under utilized Energy – Your body was made to move, and when it doesn’t move it creates tension.
 If you do not burn energy, that energy turns first into physical tension, and then into mental tension.

 - Increased Stress Hormone – When you are stressed, your body releases a hormone known as cortisol.
 Studies have shown that physical activity depletes cortisol, returning them to normal balanced levels.
 Anxiety itself acts as “fight or flight” system.
 When your body experiences it, it prepares you to fight or flight.
 Doing nothing essentially causes your body to start misfiring your stress hormones.

 - Malfunction Immune System – Optimum exercise is necessary to regulate the immune system and healthy hormone balance.
 Inactivity prevents these important things from occurring.
 In addition for those who are often inactive are also often experiencing less positive experiences.
 Those that aren’t working to improve their health may develop small problems that create anxiety on their own.
 These may all be contributing factors.